Klaus Dinger: 1946–1971: The No, The Smash, and Kraftwerk

 Dinger's role would be to record the drum part for the fourth and final track: "Vom Himmel Hoch".
 Dinger recalls:

 Having impressed both Hütter and Schneider, Dinger was installed as a permanent member of the band.
 The homeless drummer moved into the house of Florian's parents, Florian leaving shortly after, but Klaus was kept on as a lodger.
 Here he met Anita Heedman.
 Anita, or "Hanni", was a friend of Florian's sister (who died in 2002).
 Hanni would be Klaus Dinger's girlfriend for most of his time in Neu! and Kraftwerk.

 After touring extensively with the band, Ralf Hütter suddenly decided that "he couldn't play anymore" and left the group.
 This left Schneider and Dinger without a guitarist or bass player.
 They toured with what Dinger called "a floating line-up" of ever changing musicians.

 The line-up settled down somewhat by June 1971, and it stood as Dinger on drums, Schneider on flute and organ, Eberhard Kranemann (Florian Schneider's bandmate from Pissoff) on bass and Michael Rother on guitar, who had been poached from local band Spirits of Sound.
 Kranemann's talents as a bass player were not always needed and in 1972 the trio of Dinger, Schneider and Rother appeared on German TV show Beat Club.

 The performance was different from the Kraftwerk style and is seen by many as a transition from that towards Neu!'s style.
 The track had originally been titled "Rückstoß Gondoliere", but was mis-pronounced by the television announcer as "Truckstop Gondolero" and has subsequently been known as the latter.
-Shortly afterwards Michael and Klaus seceded from Kraftwerk to form their own group: Neu!.
+Shortly afterwards Rother and Dinger seceded from Kraftwerk to form their own group: Neu!.
 Ralf Hütter returned to Kraftwerk at the request of Schneider, who was now without a guitarist or drummer.
 Kraftwerk would continue, recording Kraftwerk 2 at around the same time as Neu!'s debut album.
 The lack of a drummer would force them to pioneer the use of drum machines and electric percussion, and, in 1974, they made their chart debut with Autobahn.

 In June 1971 Dinger's girlfriend moved with her family (her father, a banker, was unhappy about her being with Klaus) to Norway.
 Here Dinger visited her in the summer of 1971.
 During this holiday, Dinger recorded the "watery" sounds featuring on several of his subsequent songs (Im Glück, Lieber Honig, Gedenkminute, Lieber Honig 1981) whilst on a rowing boat with Anita.
 The pair would continue to see each other irregularly, and often with long intervals between meetings, through 1971, 1972 and 1973.